• Home

 Pumpkin muffin batter is made up of real pumpkin puree along with warm pumpkin pie spices, flour, eggs, sugar, milk, oil (or butter), and chemical leaveners, such as baking soda.

-Ingredients in pumpkin chocolate chip muffins
+What’s in pumpkin chocolate chip muffins?

 These muffins are made with simple ingredients, plus pumpkin puree and pumpkin pie spice!
 While the ingredient list may be basic, when combined they yield irresistibly delicious pumpkin spice muffins!